flancian/garden/Open Letter to Google.md

 *(...) more on what the Agora is and how I posit it is relevant to Googlers and other communities? (...)*

-## Your Google, your Agora, might be better
+## Your Google, your Agora, might be better than this

 As I said earlier, I started writing this letter because nobody else seemed to have yet done so and I thought it was worth writing, apropos of the news and all things considered.
 Beyond the relative value of my positions contained here I would love it if it were to prompt others; to prompt people like you to write your own and do better, or just explore complementary ideas and approaches.